How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 6. Deep Cycle Batteries Every 20 Flights

-Fly the drone until it shuts itself off (around 5% battery)
+• Fly until the drone triggers the automatic low-battery shutdown (around 5% battery)

 7. Never Charge Batteries While They’re Hot